Bachelor of Science (Honours) Software Development CW238

 Software development is the computer programming, documenting, testing, and bug fixing involved in creating and maintaining applications and frameworks during a software release life cycle and resulting in a software product.
 In the broad sense, it includes everything from concept through to the final production of software.
-It can include identification of required software, analysis of software requirements, specification of software requirements, software design, programming, testing and maintenance.
+It can include identification of required software, analysis of software requirements, software design, programming, testing and maintenance.

-This four-year honours programme equips students with the range of skills required to become competent software developers.
+This course equips students with the range of skills required to become competent software developers.
 Students follow our new ‘learning by doing’ model in first year with continuous assessment replacing final exams.
-Modules for the first three years include a broad range of subjects such as: programming; operating systems; networking; computer hardware; web programming; systems analysis; computer architecture; software engineering and an industry work placement.
-Year 4 concentrates on high-level software development topics such as secure app development, data science, distributed systems and an extensive project.
+Modules for the first three years include a broad range of subjects such as: Programming, Networking, Computer Hardware, Web Programming, Systems Analysis, Computer Architecture, Software Engineering and an industry work placement.
+Year 4 concentrates on high-level software development topics such as: Secure App Development, Data Science, Distributed Systems and an extensive project.

 - Dedicated software development laboratory for 3rd and 4th year students sponsored by UNUM, providing a real-world working environment.

-- Work placements are offered as part of all undergraduate programmes with leading national and international companies.
+- Work placements are offered as part of all undergraduate courses with leading national and international companies.

-- IT Carlow’s final year industry showcase is attended by leading IT employers.
+- Institute of Technology Carlow’s final year industry showcase is attended by leading IT employers.

 - Active participation by students in national and international competitions.
-IT Carlow Software Development students were recently awarded 2nd place in FIWARE ‘Smart Society’ competition in Seville winning €40,000 in prize money for their ‘My people Care’ project.
+Institute of Technology Carlow Software Development students were recently awarded 2nd place in FIWARE ‘Smart Society’ competition in Seville, winning €40,000 in prize money for their ‘My people Care’ project.

-- IT Carlow maintains an international perspective through widespread collaborations with international third level institution computing departments and has active research links with the Netherlands, France, China, Norway, Hungary and the UK.
+- Institute of Technology Carlow maintains an international perspective through widespread collaborations with international third level institution computing departments and has active research links with the Netherlands, France, China, Norway, Hungary and the UK.

-- IT Carlow maintains close relations with leading industry players such as Intel and UNUM.
-The collaboration with Intel has resulted in its sponsorship of the Galileo development board and Quark chip at the institute and this leading edge technology is now central to several undergraduate and graduate research projects at IT Carlow.
+- Institute of Technology Carlow maintains close relations with leading industry players such as Intel and UNUM.
+The collaboration with Intel has resulted in its sponsorship of the Galileo development board and Quark chip at the institute and this leading edge technology is now central to several undergraduate and graduate research projects at Institute of Technology Carlow.